the Basilica of St. Francis of Assisi

-Here's my guide to visiting the Basilica of St. Francis in Assisi, a must visit destination and wonder in Italy.
+Here’s my guide to visiting the Basilica of St. Francis in Assisi.
+The church is a must visit destination and important landmark in Italy.
 I tell you everything to see inside and give you an overview of the famous frescos.

 Located in Umbria on the slopes of Mount Subasio, Assisi was the home of the revered Saint Francis, a medieval monk and mystic.
 Assisi is a fortress-like hilltop town of limestone.
 The approach to the town is pure magic.

 The pre-Roman town of Assisi has been a religious pilgrimage site and shrine for 700 years.
 Its Basilica of St. Francis holds one of Italy’s greatest relic — the body of Saint Francis, Italy’s most famous penitent saint.
 Francis was a monk who rejected his father’s wealth to walk barefoot with the poor and live in nature.